phproberto/joomla-entity/docs/EntityCollection.md

 ### merge(EntityCollection $collection) <a id="merge"></a>

-> Merge another collection into this collection.
+> Create a new collection containing elements from 2 collections.

 **Parameters:**